 SHARE SHORT FILMS & ANIMATIONS

-'Small Places, Great Hearts' is a series of seven short films depicting refugee resettlement and integration in small municipalities in 7 European countries.
+The SHARE Welcoming Communities short film 'Small Places, Great Hearts' depicts refugee resettlement and integration in small municipalities in 8 European countries.

-National SHARE partners (Caritas Austria, Caritas International, Consorzio Communitas, Dutch Council for Refugees, MigrAfrica, JRS Portugal and JRS Romania) worked with municipalities, NGOs, refugees and volunteers to produce videos portraying daily life and refugee service delivery, enabling those in small and medium sized cities and towns to present their experiences and to promote, celebrate and highlight the benefits of receiving refugees.
+Watch the video to hear from municipalities, NGOs, refugees and volunteers on daily life and refugee service delivery in smaller communities across Europe, and see those those in small and medium sized cities and towns presenting their experiences and promoting, celebrating and highlighting the benefits of receiving refugees.

 Where do refugees live?
 SHARE animated film presents refugee 'placement' policies and approaches in the EU